 More advanced processors than AVR microcontrollers can be used.
-They might come in different form factors (chips, boards).
+They might come in different form factors (chips, modules).
 You can solder them to your board or connect them with connectors.
 The key to be accepted as part of your design is that these commercial processors are embedded in your board.

 Commercial Arduinos or clones

 These can be used as a extra nodes of a network that you have built, with the purpose of showing the network functionality of one of your fabricated boards.
 Networking between just commercial boards is not acceptable.